-14 Enter the number of participants on whose behalf no contributions were made by an employer as an employer of the participant for: a The current year 14a b The plan year immediately preceding the current plan year 14b C The second preceding plan year 14c 15 Enter the ratio of the number of participants under the plan on whose behalf no employer had an obligation to ma employer contribution during the current plan year to: ike an a The corresponding number for the plan year immediately preceding the current plan year 15a b The corresponding number for the second preceding plan year 15b 16 Information with respect to any employers who withdrew from the plan during the preceding plan year: a Enter the number of employers who withdrew during the preceding plan year 16a b If line 16a is greater than 0, enter the aggregate amount of withdrawal liability assessed or estimated to be assessed against such withdrawn employers 16b 17 If assets and liabilities from another plan have been transferred to or merged with this plan during the plan year, c supplemental information to be included as an attachment. Р art VI Additional Information for Single-Employer and Multiemployer Defined Benef it Pens ion Plans 18 19 If the total number of participants is 1,000 or more, complete lines (a) through (c) a Enter the percentage of plan assets held as: Stock: Effective duration Macaulay duration Modified duration Other (specify):
+Enter the number of participants on whose behalf no contributions were made by an employer as an employer of the participant for: a The current year 14a b The plan year immediately preceding the current plan year 14b C The second preceding plan year 14c Enter the ratio of the number of participants under the plan on whose behalf no employer had an obligation to m employer contribution during the current plan year to: ake an a The corresponding number for the plan year immediately preceding the current plan year 15a b The corresponding number for the second preceding plan year 15b Information with respect to any employers who withdrew from the plan during the preceding plan year: Enter the number of employers who withdrew during the preceding plan year 16a b If line 16a is greater than 0, enter the aggregate amount of withdrawal liability assessed or estimated to be 16b art VI Additional Information for Single-Employer and Multiemployer Defined Benef it Pensior n Plans and beneficiaries under two or more pension plans as of immediately before such plan year, check box and see i nstructions re egarding supplemental b Provide the average duration of the combined investment-grade and high-yield debt: 1.0% 21 years or more Is the amount of unpaid minimum required contributions for all years from Schedule SB (Form 5500) line 40 If line 20a is "Yes," has PBGC been notified as required by ERISA sections 4043(c)(5) and/or 303(k)(4)?
+Cl Yes.
+No. Reporting was waived under 29 CFR 4043.25(c)(2) because contributions equal to or exceeding the were made by the 30th day after the due date. greater than neck the apple unpaid mini n zero?
+Yes No licable box: mum required contribution a The current year. b The plan year immediately preceding the current plan year the participant for: a The current year